 Bring it On!

 Millennials are collaborative and teamwork-oriented and love a culture where inclusion takes priority.
 Gen Z on the other hand is a bit more competitive.
 They would rather work on their own and be judged on their own merits rather than those of their team.
 In fact, 39% of Gen Zers opt for a workplace culture that is fast-paced.

 Motivation Tip: Gen Z understands the need for constant skill development in order to stay relevant.
 They believe in working hard and that success isn’t just handed to you.
 So bring them that fast-paced competition and then reward them for work well done.

 Tied to competitiveness is the need for independence.
 Gen Zers prefer to work alone and many of them prefer to even have office space to themselves, rather than an open, collaborative workspace.
 This independent streak shows with their higher education choices, with many opting to skip college and racking up debt by heading straight into the workforce instead.
 Don’t overlook a potentially great employee just because they don’t have the education credentials you usually look for.

 Motivation Tip: Give Gen Zers the ability to manage their own projects so their skills and abilities can shine.

-Linked to their need to eventually reach financial independence, Gen Z is more entrepreneurial than Millennials and more likely to want to start their own company.
-And not only do they like to take risks themselves, but they prefer companies that take some risks too.
+Linked to their need to reach financial independence eventually, Gen Z is more entrepreneurial than Millennials and more likely to want to start their own company.
+Not only do they like to take risks themselves, but they prefer companies that take some risks, too.
 In fact, 40% of Gen Zers prefer a culture of risk-taking at work.

 Motivation Tip: Gen Zers want to soak up as much knowledge as they can, making them highly motivated employees to begin with.
 But be willing to try new approaches and take some risks with your company.
 You might find a huge reward, not just in profits, but in Gen Z employee excitement, which translates to more productive and better work overall.